fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Would you ask a junior for help if you were stuck on a program?

 > Can you just touch upon some of the gaps of knowledge a self taught dev most commonly have ?

 > What are you opinions on using PR reviews as a 'baptism of fire' (really pedantic observations) as a means of sieving through new employees?